OUT OF STOCK until further notice.

 A kombucha 'Scoby' is a Symbiotic Culture of Bacteria and Yeasts which is used to ferment a solution of sugary black tea.

 Make a brew of 4 black tea bags with 1 cup of sugar, (white, brown or raw) in about 2 cups of hot water.
 Stir to dissolve the sugar.
-Pour into a large 2 - 3 litre glass jar and add good quality water to almost the top of the jar. (not from the tap) Cover with a lid lightly screwed down.
+Pour into a large 2 - 3 litre glass jar and add good quality water to almost the top of the jar. (not from the tap) Cover with a lid lightly screwed down or a piece of cheesecloth secured with a rubber band.
 Sit it on your bench out of direct sunlight and try not to move it for at least 1 week.

-After that time, taste a little of the liquid.
+After that time, taste a little of the liquid by inserting a straw beside the floating scoby.
 If it's ready, it shouldn't be too sweet, nor should it be too vinegary.
 Remove the 'scoby' to a dish with a little of the liquid.
 Decant the rest of the liquid by pouring through a sieve resting on a funnel, into 2-3 tall bottles with a wire clip lid.
 At this stage other flavourings can be added for a second fermentation to give different tastes each time.
-For example cinnamon bark, cloves, allspice, or fruit pieces like apricots, figs, apples, ginger - it's up to your imagination what you put in it.
+For example cinnamon bark, cloves, allspice, or fruit pieces like apricots, figs, apples, strawberries, oranges, ginger - it's up to your imagination what you put in it.

 Leave the bottles at room temperature for 1-2 days then place in the fridge for storage.
 You may need to burp the lid once or twice over a week to release the build up of carbon dioxide.